Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Introduction

-In addition to show the naturalness of inflation, it is important to investigate the most probable number of inflationary \textit{e}-folds predicted by these models.
+In addition to showing the naturalness of inflation, it is important to investigate the most probable number of inflationary \textit{e}-folds predicted by these models.
 As it is well known~\cite{Guth:1980zm}, the inflationary phase must last at least around $60$ or so \textit{e}-folds in order to solve the main problems that inflation is expected to.
-On the other hand, another important question is whether the quantum bounce and the subsequent preinflationary phase can leave observational signatures able to be observed in the current and forth-coming experiments~\cite{Agullo:2013ai,Barrau:2016nwy}.
+On the other hand, another important question is whether the quantum bounce and subsequent preinflationary phase can leave observational signatures that can be observed in current and forthcoming experiments~\cite{Agullo:2013ai,Barrau:2016nwy}.
 As shown in Ref.~\cite{Agullo:2013ai}, the bounce and preinflationary dynamics leaves imprints on the spectrum of the CMB.
 In Ref.~\cite{Zhu:2017jew} it was shown that in LQC models, in order to be consistent with observations, the Universe must have expanded at least around $141$ \textit{e}-folds from the bounce until now.
-This is so because LQC can lead to scale-dependent features in the CMB and, by not observing them today, it means that they must have been well diluted by the postbounce expansion of the Universe.
-By comparing that total number of expansion of the Universe to the minimum number of inflationary \textit{e}-folds required (added to the typical 60 \textit{e}-folds from the end of inflation until today), this implies in an extra number of inflationary \textit{e}-folds in LQC given by $\delta N \sim 21$~\cite{Zhu:2017jew}.
-On the other hand, if the number of extra inflationary \textit{e}-folds are much higher than this value the features imprinted in the CMB spectrum due to the LQC effects are too much diluted, and in this case LQC cannot be put directly under tests even by the forth-coming experiments.
+This is so because LQC can lead to scale-dependent features in the CMB, and the fact that we do not observe them today means that they must have been well diluted by the post-bounce expansion of the Universe.
+By comparing that total number of expansion of the Universe to the minimum number of inflationary \textit{e}-folds required (added to the typical 60 \textit{e}-folds from the end of inflation until today), this implies an extra number of inflationary \textit{e}-folds in LQC, given by $\delta N \sim 21$~\cite{Zhu:2017jew}.
+On the other hand, if the number of extra inflationary \textit{e}-folds is much higher than this value the features imprinted in the CMB spectrum due to the LQC effects are too diluted, and in this case LQC cannot be directly tested even by forthcoming experiments.
 This motivates a deep investigation of the most probable number of \textit{e}-folds in models of LQC.
-The most probable number of inflationary \textit{e}-folds can be obtained with a calculation of a probability density function (PDF)~\cite{Linsefors:2013cd,Bolliet:2017czc}, which can be performed with initial conditions defined in the bounce~\cite{Ashtekar:2011rm} or, even in a contraction phase before the bounce~\cite{Chen:2015yua}.
+The most probable number of inflationary \textit{e}-folds can be obtained with the calculation of a probability density function (PDF)~\cite{Linsefors:2013cd,Bolliet:2017czc}, which can be performed with initial conditions defined during the bounce~\cite{Ashtekar:2011rm} or even in a contraction phase before the bounce~\cite{Chen:2015yua}.
 In Refs.~\cite{Shahalam:2017wba,Li:2018fco,Sharma:2018vnv,Li:2019ipm,Shahalam:2019mpw} different potentials were investigated in the context of \textsc{LQC}, including power-law potentials~\cite{Shahalam:2017wba}, monodromy potentials with a modulation term~\cite{Sharma:2018vnv}, alpha-attractor potentials~\cite{Shahalam:2019mpw}, and chaotic and Starobinsky potentials in the framework of modified \textsc{LQC} models~\cite{Li:2019ipm}.
 The duration of inflation was analyzed in all of these models by setting initial conditions at the bounce surface, providing very interesting results.